 A matched pair of iron tsuba.
 Geese and ginger.
 Not a true daisho pair, the workmanship and subject are close enough to consider for a daisho with smaller kasane for the daito.
 Daigoro was a later Akasaka district artist known for this motif.
 Later Edo (19th century).
 Good condition.
 Larger, 3 by 2 5/8 inches.
 Smaller 2 5/8 inches by 2 3/8 inches.
 Note that the smaller one is a bit thicker (see pics).

-A fine daisho pair of Akasaka school iron sukashi tsuba.
+A fine daisho pair of Alasaka school iron sukashi tsuba.
 The concentric rings motif reminds of kamon designs but also could be symbolic of the rings on a Buddhist monks prayer staff.
 Very good spatial design consistent with earlier, sophisticated yet austere samurai taste.
 These started life together for use on the long and short sword pair.
 Circa 1700.
 Excellent condition and consistent as a pair in all respects.
 Larger, 2 15/16 by 2 7/8 inches.
 Smaller, 2 13/16 by 2 3/4 inches.

 A matched pair of iron tsuba.
 Wasp and antler motif.
 Relates to a Japanese saying (we’ll research and get back with an account).
 Not a true daisho pair, the workmanship and subject are more than just close enough to appropriately use well on daisho swords.
 Edo period Shoami work, circa 1800.
 I’ve also seen this motif attributed to Kanayama (the surface texture would be consistent).
 There could be overlap as Shoami was more a movement than a region-bound school.
 Good condition.
 Comparable dimension for each, about 3 1/4 inches high by 3 1/8 inches wide.
 One round and spatially larger.